jie65535/awesome-balatro/README.md

 - [Pact Deck](https://discord.com/channels/1116389027176787968/1212584088968368208) - After defeating each Boss Blind, gain a **Negative Tag**. and **-1** Joker Slot. by `@Blackbando`
 - [Enchanted Deck](https://github.com/encarvlucas/EncarvlucasBalatroMods) - Start the game with some of your cards already be enhanced! by [@Encarvlucas](https://github.com/encarvlucas)
 - [Dealer's Discount Deck](https://discord.com/channels/1116389027176787968/1214695661094572092) - Adds a Deck that starts with the Clearance Sale voucher. by `@Neon`
+- [Royal Deck](https://discord.com/channels/1116389027176787968/1215417507440107540) - Adds 1 deck (Royal Deck): It contains only enhanced Aces, face cards, and 10s. by `@UnknownEternity`
+- [Astronomer Deck](https://discord.com/channels/1116389027176787968/1215091624829517876) - A deck perfect for an aspiring astronomer! by `@Vicendithas`
+- [Even Steven's Deck](https://github.com/MikaSchoenmakers/MikasBalatro/blob/main/decks/EvenStevenDeck.lua) - Adds a deck with only even cards, that starts with the **Even Steven** joker. by [@Mikadoe](https://github.com/MikaSchoenmakers)
+- [Odd Todd's Deck](https://github.com/MikaSchoenmakers/MikasBalatro/blob/main/decks/OddToddDeck.lua) - Adds a deck with only odd cards, that starts with the **Odd Todd** joker. by [@Mikadoe](https://github.com/MikaSchoenmakers)
+- [Fibonacci Deck](https://github.com/MikaSchoenmakers/MikasBalatro/blob/main/decks/FibonacciDeck.lua) Adds a deck with only the cards from the Fibonacci Sequence (Ace, 2, 3, 5, 8), that starts with the **Fibonacci** joker. by [@Mikadoe](https://github.com/MikaSchoenmakers)
+- [Midas's Deck](https://github.com/MikaSchoenmakers/MikasBalatro/blob/main/decks/MidasDeck.lua) - Adds a deck with only the Gold Face cards, that starts with the **Midas Mask** joker. by [@Mikadoe](https://github.com/MikaSchoenmakers)
+- [Ace in the Hole](https://discord.com/channels/1116389027176787968/1215144701586575360) - Create a special deck that only contains one Ace of each suit! by `@Chamels`, `@UnknownEternity`
+- [Easy Start Deck](https://discord.com/channels/1116389027176787968/1215120640563089470) - A deck that starts with a coupon and polychromatic tag for a good start made for gloc. by `@Spellign`
+- [Legendary Deck](https://discord.com/channels/1116389027176787968/1215385607686066287) - Adds 1 deck (Legendary Deck) and 1 legendary joker (Charon). by `@UnknownEternity`
+- [Kuso Modpack](https://discord.com/channels/1116389027176787968/1215786968433164328) - A collection of mods I've made.
+Mostly exists so that I can assign multiple custom deck images to custom decks. by `@Kusoro`
+  - Joker Deck - Start with two random Eternal Jokers.
+  - Flood Deck - One joker fills all slots, Destroying one destroys all.
+  - Curse Deck - Discarded cards, get downranked by 1, watch where you click.

 ### GUI
 - [Escape Exit Button](https://github.com/Steamopollys/Steamodded/blob/main/example_mods/EscapeExitButton.lua) - Add an "Exit" button into the "Escape" menu. by [@Steamo](https://github.com/Steamopollys)